 For those reading this after April, check the offer page for the latest offer or enter the name of the month (as the code for April was April) for the new gift.

 What are your thoughts on this Lancome Makeup Brush Review.
 Let me know down below?
 You always get a free sample with every order and free shipping with a $49 purchase.
 Join Elite Rewards.
 Earn points for a variety of tasks, including purchases.
 Redeem points for product or for discounts (when discount promotions are available).
 Sign up for emails and provide your birthday to trigger a birthday beauty offer.
 See my Lancome Deals page for offers and program details.
 Read all Lancome and Makeup Brush articles.
+Subscribe to the blog to get updates on all posts.
 View my main page for the guide map to the site and deeper deal exploration.